 What is the Felony Murder Rule in California

 Expanding on the previous description, California’s Felony-Murder Rule maintains that if a person, either alone or in concert with another, decides to commit an enumerated felony, and, while committing that felony, that person (or anyone acting in concert) kills another, that person, and anyone else involved, can be tried, and convicted, of murder.
 The intention of the Felony-Murder Rule is deterrence – to deter people from committing felonies and to deter people from putting other lives in life-threatening situations while committing certain felonies.

 The qualifying felonies for application of the Felony-Murder Rule include:

-- Any murder that is committed during a felony or attempted felony which is inherently dangerous to human life.
+- Any murder that is committed during a felony or attempted felony is inherently dangerous to human life

 As is evident, it does not matter whether an intent to kill is present, just that a homicide resulted when committing, or attempting to commit, one of these acts.